Home > Recreation > Sport > Swimming

 Renewable energies will provide 84% of the heating needs of this 30-meter high, 106-meter wide and 114-meter long building.

 The footbridge between the Stade de France and the Olympic Aquatic Center (CAO) was installed between August 8 and 11, 2022 over the A1 (which required the closure of this section of highway).
-It is currently under construction until the end of 2023.
 For the Olympics, it will only be used by people with a competition ticket who wish to access the venues.
 The general public will be able to use it from May 2, 2025.

 The facilities of the Olympic Aquatic Center